IBM/db2sock-ibmi/ILE-PROC/README.md

 In fact, XMLSERVICE uses _ILECALL from ILE RPG code.
 While _ILECALL is appealing for simplicity (do it all), 'staring PASE' will slow down performance as experienced with XMLSERVICE (nobody likes slow).
+However, to complete toolkiit 'call anything' including SRVPGM with pass by value, this option may be implemented in db2proc as the last ditch 'slower' call path (TBD).

 ## Last word